-British Mandate over Tanganyika Began The British government officially began their administration over the German East African mandate and changed the name of the territory to Tanganyika.
+British Mandate over Tanganyika began.
+The British government officially began its administration over the German East African mandate and changed the name of the territory to Tanganyika.
 The British sent the German settlers home and sold off their estates and property.

 February 10, 1920

 Schleswig Northern Zone Plebiscite.
 Voters in the northern zone of the North Schleswig plebiscite (74 percent) decided for a reunion with Denmark.

 Allied Occupation of Upper Silesia.
 Due to fighting between the Germans and the Poles, the Allied Commission of Control took over the administration of Upper Silesia with the support of French occupation troops.

 Allied Occupation of Memel.
 Allied forces occupied the Memel district and placed the port under Allied control.